alvarozaragoza/quorum_test/readme.md

 This application was written and tested in Python 3.8.5 and uses the Pandas Library.

 To install Pandas Library run on your terminal 'pip install pandas' or check documentation at https://pandas.pydata.org/docs/getting_started/install.html

+To run the application just type python3 csv_processor.py on your terminal.